 The Anna Balakian Prize

-(2) Eligible books must be a doctoral thesis of an author under the age of 40 at the time of publication of the book.
-Submitted books must be part of a literary criticism approach.
+- Eligible books must be a doctoral thesis of an author under the age of forty at the time of the publication of the book.
+Submitted books must evidence the use of literary criticism approach.
 They will examine, from a comparative perspective, subjects such as: aesthetics or literary poetics, literature and the arts, literary movements, historical or biographical influences in literature, reciprocal contributions between regional or national literature, literary criticism on an international level.
-Studies devoted mainly to notions of ethnicity and monographs centered on a single national literature are not eligible.
+Studies devoted mainly to notions of ethnicity and monographs centred on a single national literature are not eligible.

-(5) The winner will be invited to attend the AILC Congress in order to receive the Prize.
-Travel expenses will be reimbursed by the AILC-ICLA up to a maximum of US $ 1,000.
+- The name of the winner will be announced by the first week of May 2025 and the the Prize will be handed over to the candidate at the 2025 Congress.
+The winner will be invited to attend the AILC-ICLA Congress in order to receive the Prize.
+Travel expenses reimbursed by the AILC-ICLA upto a maximum of US $1000.

 Information on the selection process